We'd like your feedback

 7.2.
 Type 2 diabetes – controlled or sub-optimally controlled (HbA1c ≤8.5% or ≤69 mmol/mol) on diet and/ or medications except insulin.

 7.3.
-Heart rate (on any one of the three heart rate recordings at that visit) ≥70 bpm at screening or baseline (randomisation) visit (measurements taken after 5 minutes of rest in a seated position and when finger probe has been placed for a minimum of 30 seconds thereafter) or a heart rate (on any one of the three heart rate recordings) ≥60 bpm at screening or baseline (randomisation) visit if the patient is taking beta-blocker medication.
+Heart rate (any one of the three recordings) ≥70 bpm at screening or baseline (randomisation) visit (measurements taken after 5 minutes of rest in a seated position and when finger probe has been placed for a minimum of 30 seconds thereafter) or a heart rate (any one of the three recordings) ≥60 bpm at screening or baseline (randomisation) visit if the patient is taking beta-blocker medication or a rate-limiting calcium channel-blocker medication.

 7.6.
 Diagnosed or known case of polycystic ovarian syndrome.

-8. Female participant of child-bearing potential (all those below 55 years except if they are surgically sterile, meaning they have undergone a hysterectomy, bilateral tubal ligation, or bilateral oophorectomy, or formally diagnosed by their doctors to be post-menopausal) must agree to use the acceptable methods of contraception from the time of consent until last follow up visit.
+8. Female participants of child-bearing potential (all those below 55 years except if they are surgically sterile, meaning they have undergone a hysterectomy, bilateral tubal ligation, or bilateral oophorectomy, or formally diagnosed by their doctors to be postmenopausal) must agree to use the acceptable methods of contraception from the time of consent until last follow up visit.

-10. Participant agrees to have all trial procedures performed and are able and willing to comply with a
+10. Participants agrees to have all trial procedures performed and is able and willing to

 You may not be able to take part if: